writethedocs/www/docs/organizer-guide/meetups/livestreaming-meetups.rst

 * Go to YouTube
 * Select **Create** > **Go Live**

-**.. important:: Enabling a live stream for the first time may take up to 24 hours.
+**Important**: Enabling a live stream for the first time may take up to 24 hours.
 Once enabled, your stream can go live instantly.

 You can schedule a live stream for a future date from the same button and then set a date in the following settings screen.